How I made $20,000 My First Month by Running Facebook Ads

 One of the ways I like to do this is by leveraging human nature.

-When you go out in the world to buy a cup of coffee or to go grocery shopping, do you generally go to the same stores you’re familiar with?
+When you go out in the world to buy a cup of coffee or go grocery shopping, do you generally go to the same stores that you’re familiar with?
 Or do you go to a completely new store each time?

-And that is because humans are creatures of habit.
-Humans are habitual.
+Because humans are creatures of habit.

 People will tell you it’s ten times more difficult to acquire a NEW client than selling something else to an existing client.
 The reason is that people are habitual.

 Breaking out of your habits from your favorite coffee spot, to where you buy your groceries from is hard.